525th Expeditionary Military Intelligence Brigade: 302nd Intelligence and Electronic Warfare Battalion (Activated September 2023)

+As part of V Corps, the 302nd deployed to Iraq for Operation Iraqi Freedom in 2003 and a subsequent rotation.
+The unit was awarded two Meritorious Unit Commendations.

+In 2007, the 302nd began its transformation into the 24th Military Intelligence Battalion.
+With the deactivation of the 205th Military Intelligence Brigade, in October 2007, the 302nd was assigned to USAREUR and attached to the 66th Military Intelligence Group.

 319th Military Intelligence Battalion

 The 319th Military Intelligence Battalion (Operations) traces its lineage to the activation of the 319th Military Intelligence Headquarters Detachment at Bad Schwalbach, Germany, 1 August 1945 where it served as an interrogation unit for German Prisoners of War.
 In 1946, the unit was sent to Japan and began a long association with the Orient.
 It was joined by other interrogation units which served in the Philippines in 1944 and later the reformed 319th served in the Korean War.
 After deactivation in 1968, the battalion was reactivated in 1982 at Fort Bragg, North Carolina, as a subordinate unit of the 525th Military Intelligence Brigade to provide both general intelligence support and special communications support to the XVIII Airborne Corps.
 In October 1983, elements of the battalion deployed to the island of Grenada for Operation Urgent Fury.
 In 1988, battalion personnel participated in the emergency deployment to Honduras to counter an incursion by Nicaraguan forces.
 In 1989, the 319th deployed to Panama in support of Operation Just Cause.
 The 319th MI Battalion deployed to Saudi Arabia for Operation Desert Shield as part of the XVIII Airborne Corps.
 In September 1994, the battalion deployed to the island of Haiti in support of Operation Uphold Democracy.
 In December 1995 and again in October 1996, the battalion deployed elements to Hungary, Italy, and Bosnia in support of Operation Joint Endeavor.
 In March 2003, the Battalion's B Co (TENCAP) deployed to Operation Iraqi Freedom in support of the 1st Marine Expeditionary Force(MEF).
 The 525th MI BDE consisting of both the 319th/519th battalions deployed in support of Operation Operation Iraqi Freedom in 2005 and 2007.

 The battalion deployed in support of Operation Enduring Freedom as part of Combined Task Force Lightning (525 BfSB).
 The battalion deployed in July 2010 and returned to Fort Bragg, North Carolina in July 2011.
 While deployed the battalion was headquartered out of the Kandahar City area of RC-South, Afghanistan.

 In January 2013 the 319th Military Intelligence Battalion again deployed to Afghanistan.
 This time they operated out of RC-East, Afghanistan.
 The battalion returned to Fort Bragg, North Carolina in October 2013.